symeapp/syme/README.md

 Syme
 ================
-A zero-knowledge key architecture and encrypted messaging platform
+A zero-knowledge key architecture and encrypted messaging platform | https://getsyme.com

-### Introduction and motivation
+### Motivation

-There is currently renewed interest in encrypted communication protocols that are adapted to live communication tools such as instant messaging.
+There is currently renewed interest in encrypted communication protocols that are adapted to live communication tools such as instant messaging [1,2].
 However, these protocols are not well suited for persistent communication systems, such as social networks, where users are not necessarily online at the same time.
 We propose a zero-knowledge key infrastructure that uses end-to-end encryption to enable persistent multiparty communication and secure key exchanges on minimally trusted servers and relays.

-### Objectives and assumptions
+### Objectives

 Our security objectives are to: